-1.1.3.2 Twitter
+1.1.3.2 X (former Twitter)

-Twitter is a micro blogging application which allows users to express thoughts or share short messages with information instantly.
-Apart from direct publication of news, Twitter is also connected with Facebook and LinkedIn, thus permitting automatic publication of changes made in the Facebook profile ('What's on your mind' field).
+X (former Twitter) is a micro blogging application which allows users to express thoughts or share short messages with information instantly.
+Apart from direct publication of news, X is also connected with Facebook and LinkedIn, thus permitting automatic publication of changes made in the Facebook profile ('What's on your mind' field).
 These three networks are therefore interconnected, and their connection with a new blog will open further possibilities for online promotion.

-Similarly to Facebook, IOs should tag the EYE Twitter handle in all relevant posts in order to interact with the EYE Twitter account and its followers.
+Similarly to Facebook, IOs should tag the EYE X handle in all relevant posts in order to interact with the EYE X account and its followers.